Alkimik9000/api-start-express-ts/README.md

 ## ------------- RESTful API Sample Project ------------- ##

 This is a RESTful API built using Node.js, Express, and TypeScript to manage and process data for a sample application.
-The project demonstrates how to create, organize, and test a simple API that can be used as a starting point for more complex projects.
+The project demonstrates how to test a simple API that can be used as a starting point for more complex projects.

 ### 🚀 Features ###

-- CRUD operations for managing data
 - TypeScript for better typing and improved maintainability
 - Express for handling HTTP requests and routing
 - Jest for testing API endpoints